tfchurch/sumo-hakyll/pages/smt/index.md

 from the same school, but this is not required.
 There is no limit to how many teams a school can bring.

+**Q: Can international teams participate in SMT?
+If so, how do they register?**

+A: Yes!
+International teams can definitely participate in SMT and can register via the same online form.
+Invitation letters are available upon request.

 ##Testing

 **Q: Are calculators allowed?**